Residency Requirements For MISD

 A parent/guardian shall apply for admission on behalf of their child by presenting:

-- The appropriate inter-district transfer application (Choice Transfer Request) obtained from their resident school district.
-The completed form should be submitted to the child's home district or via the Office of the Superintendent of Public Instruction's Washington State Choice Transfer Request Portal. (https://eds.ospi.k12.wa.us/choicetransferrequest)
+1. The appropriate inter-district transfer application (Choice Transfer Request) obtained from their resident school district.
+The completed form should be submitted to the child's home district or through OSPI's Washington State Choice Transfer Request Portal.

-- A copy of the complete student records file from the child's home district.
-(Not required for renewal applications where the child is enrolled in the District at the time the application is submitted.)
+4. A copy of the complete student records file from the child's home district.
+(Not required for renewal applications where the child is enrolled in the District at the time of application.)

-Applications must be filed or updated annually and transfer requests shall not be granted for longer than one academic year or portion thereof.
+Applications must be renewed annually and transfer requests shall not be granted for longer than one academic year or portion thereof.